Lower Extremity Protection

 in the United States alone.

-new ideas and concepts.
-In 1995 a study was conducted to investigate a device that could
+Computer simulation analysis is often the only cost effective way to investigate new ideas and concepts.
+In 1995 a study was conducted to investigate a device that could mitigate lower extremity injuries.

 This image shows a comparison of a conventional restraint system (left) with the the SCRS (right).